Halloysite

 Halloysite is an aluminosilicate clay mineral with the empirical formula Al2Si2O5(OH)4.
 Its main constituents are oxygen (55.78%), silicon (21.76%), aluminium (20.90%), and hydrogen (1.56%).
-It is a member of the kaolinte group.
+It is a member of the kaolinite group.
 Halloysite typically forms by hydrothermal alteration of alumino-silicate minerals.
 It can occur intermixed with dickite, kaolinite, montmorillonite and other clay minerals.
 X-ray diffraction studies are required for positive identification.
 It was first described in 1826, and subsequently named after, the Belgian geologist Omalius d'Halloy.

 Structure

 Halloysite naturally occurs as small cylinders (nanotubes) that have a wall thickness of 10–15 atomic aluminosilicate sheets, an outer diameter of 50–60 nm, an inner diameter of 12–15 nm, and a length of 0.5–10 μm.
 Their outer surface is mostly composed of SiO2 and the inner surface of Al2O3, and hence those surfaces are oppositely charged.
 Two common forms are found.
 When hydrated, the clay exhibits a 1 nm spacing of the layers, and when dehydrated (meta-halloysite), the spacing is 0.7 nm.
 The cation exchange capacity depends on the amount of hydration, as 2H2O has 5–10 meq/100 g, while 4H2O has 40–50 meq/100g.
 Endellite is the alternative name for the Al2Si2O5(OH)4·2(H2O) structure.

 Owing to the layered structure of the halloysite, it has a large specific surface area, which can reach 117 m2/g.